Table of Contents

 PowerPC 64-bit mfg60n-powerpc64-e5500-<version>.sh

-Other Contact Laird Connectivity and provide toolchain so tools can be cross-compiled for desired platform.
+Other Contact Ezurio and provide toolchain so tools can be cross-compiled for desired platform.

 When invoked, each vendor tool in this package will search the sysfs to find the first appropriate device to use.
 If the tool is unable to determine the appropriate device, it defaults to using wlan0 for Wi-Fi devices and hci0 for Bluetooth devices.